NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsK.clean.rst

 **WARNING**

-Be sure that no important data gets lost !
+Be sure that no important data gets lost!

 **CROSS-REFERENCE**